diffeo/go-coordinate/README.md

 Packages
 --------

-`goordinated` is the main process, providing the network service.
+`cmd/coordinated` is the main process, providing the network service.
 `jobserver` provides the RPC calls compatible with the Python Coordinate system.  `cborrpc` provides the underlying wire transport.